terryaney/Documentation.Camelot/KatApp.Vue.md

 **`updateCalculationOptions( event: Event, submitApiOptions: IGetSubmitApiOptions, application: IKatApp )`**

-This event is triggered during RBL Framework calculations immediately before submission to RBL Framework.
+This event is triggered during RBLe Framework calculations immediately before submission to RBLe Framework.
 It allows Kaml Views to massage the [`IGetSubmitApiOptions.configuration`](#igetsubmitapioptionsconfiguration) or the [`IGetSubmitApiOptions.inputs`](#icalculationinputs) before being submitted.
 Use this method to add custom inputs/tables to the submission that wouldn't normally be processed by the KatApp Framework.

 ```javascript
 application.on("updateCalculationOptions.ka", (event, submitOptions) => {